sv-giampa/JauntyC/README.txt

-	                                JauntyC Library
+	                                JointyC Library

-		The scope of this README is to give an overview over the library.
+		The scope of this README is to give an overview of the library.
 		For more details see the documentation.

 	1. Introduction.

-		JauntyC is a Java library to write compilers.
+		JointyC is a Java library to write compilers.
 Its main target is to move the attention of the developer from parsing to the semantic analysis and, at the same time, to simplify this part of work.
 		The library is divided in two main modules:

 			1. The analysis framework

-			2. The Jaunty Definition Language Compiler (JDLC)
+			2. The JointyC Definition Language Compiler (JDLC)

 		The first module exposes a framework to face up to the analysis work, composed by lexical, syntactic and semantic analysis.
-		The second module is based on the first one and provides a compiler for the Jaunty Definition Language (JDL), used to define LL (Left-to-Right Left-most derivation) parsers for type 2 languages (context-free, see Chomsky's Hierarchy).
+		The second module is based on the first one and provides a compiler for the JointyC Definition Language (JDL), used to define LL (Left-to-Right Left-most derivation) parsers for type 2 languages (context-free, see Chomsky's Hierarchy).
 So, when a parser for a context-free language is compiled, it is possible to add context information through semantics,